27/9/2023.. Despite strong opposition Cumberland Council has approved block

 Video Tour of Cockermouth

 Cockermouth residents voted overall in favour of Brexit and departure from the EU.
 The votes were 50-50 between Remain and Leave in all wards except Highfield, where the voters were around 75% for Brexit.
 London and Scotland voted to Remain in the EU.
 The British pound fell 11% against the US dollar after the UK vote.
-In early 2017 the pound was on average 18% down in worldwide value.
+The pound recovered some ground when a partial "deal" led to UK departure from EU in 2021.

 A great new tourist attraction has landed just five miles from Cockermouth.
 The former Bassenthwaite Lake Station has lain derelict since the closure of the Cockermouth, Keswick and Penrith Railway in April 1966.
 Now a developer has opened a cafe and restored the old station buildings.
 And the icing on the cake is a giant steam engine and Orient Express style carriages...The giant engine is a full size replica of an SNCF Class 241.

 It was in 1939 that the Rotary Club of Cockermouth started giving 'service above self'.